In this article, you’ll learn all about keyword advertising.

 Exact match is tight keyword matching.
 Ads will only show on searches that contain all of your keyword terms or have the same intent as the keyword.
 For example, targeting an ad with the keyword phrase “women’s coat” will only appear for other searches like “coats for women”, “coat for a woman”, and “woman coat”.

 You can also use negative keywords to exclude your ads from showing up for certain terms.
-See this related guide on keyword match types for more details on this matching method.
+See these related guides on keyword match types and negative keywords in Google Ads for more details on this matching method.

 Types of Keyword Advertising Models

 In this advertising model, the advertiser only pays when a user clicks on their ad.
 The common terms for this type of bidding are cost-per-click (CPC) or pay-per-click (PPC).
 (See this related guide on SEO vs PPC for more details.)

 If your goal is to increase brand awareness without paying for each ad click, then the impressions advertising model is a good choice.
 When you create keyword ads for use in the Search Network or Display Network, you’ll only pay for the number of times your ad is shown to users.
 This is called the cost-per-thousand viewable impressions (vCPM) bidding because your ad spend is based on every 1,000 times your ad appears and is viewable on the advertising networks.

 With this bidding model, you set an amount you’re willing to pay for a conversion, also known as cost per action (CPA).
 A conversion is a specific action you want users to take on your website.
 However, advertising services typically charge on a cost-per-click basis but will use their algorithms to automatically set your bids to help you get as many conversions as possible based on your CPA bid.